shufanhe/MyRecipe/docs/iteration_report_6.md

    - Incorporate a separate table for ingredients in the database
    - Unit tests for edit/delete reviews, and notifications.
 2. Khanh:
-   - Unit tests
+   - More comprehensive unit tests
-   - Allow users to change their profile pictures, name and emails.
+   - Allow users to change their profile pictures, name and emails
 3. Diana: Tags need to be completed, figured out a way to get the input from the user.
 Need to work on getting the recipes to show up with the respective diet tag.
 Once, I am able to implement this, I think categories will be implemented similarly and get that done.
 Cards on categories are still not aligning as they should, working on being able to align them.

 Troubles/Issues/Roadblocks
 ----------------
-1. Shufan - Figuring out dependencies among tables, for example if a recipe is deleted what happends to the notification related to it, and where will people be redirected to if they try to click on a recipe that is deleted (notification about the recipe remains even if recipe itself is deleted, people will get a warning message saying that the recipe has been deleted)
+1. Shufan - Figuring out dependencies among tables, for example if a recipe is deleted what happens to the notification related to it, and where will people be redirected to if they try to click on a recipe that is deleted (notification about the recipe remains even if recipe itself is deleted, people will get a warning message saying that the recipe has been deleted)
 2. Diana - Schema/database, working with queries for tags was a little challenging since I do not have enough experience.
+3. Khanh - Saving images is having a problem of whether saving locally or in database, this will be put in next week when I research more

 Adjustments to Overall Design